Nuclear Power in the Netherlands

 Regulation and safety

 The 1963 Nuclear Energy Act sets out the basic rules for the use of nuclear materials in the Netherlands.
 There have been no major changes in this Act since, and the Government initiated in 2006 a project to modernise it.
 The Ministry of Economic Affairs is responsible for Energy, including nuclear power.

-The revision of the Nuclear Energy Act, which is not finalised, would give the Ministry more control over nuclear power business by, among other things, limiting plant licenses to 40 years and by subjecting reprocessing contracts also to a licensing system.
+The revision of the Nuclear Energy Act, which is not finalised, would give the Ministry more control over nuclear power business by, among other things, limiting plant licences to 40 years and by subjecting reprocessing contracts also to a licensing system.

 Research and Development